Samklugh/Samklugh/README.md

 - 👋 Hi,

 I am Samson.
-I am a statistician, economist, evaluator, and a data engineer.
+I am a data engineer and statistician.
 I am passionate about making sense of dataset.

 ### Hi there 👋, My name is Samson
 #### I am Data Engineer and Analyst